Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Managing stacked GI effects:

-• Stagger your medication starts.
+- If possible, start one medication first and add the second gradually.
 If you are starting both, begin metformin first (or continue it if you are already taking it) and add the GLP-1 after you have stabilized on metformin.
-Starting both simultaneously maximizes the chance of severe nausea and diarrhea.
+Starting both simultaneously increases the likelihood of more noticeable side effects and diarrhea.

-• Stay hydrated.
+- Stay hydrated.
 Diarrhea from both medications can lead to dehydration.
-Aim for at least 64 ounces of water daily.
+Aim to stay well hydrated (for example, around 6 to 8 cups of fluid daily).

 Who Benefits Most from This Combination